uesleibros/BigBrain-a-BrainFuck-Interpreter/README.md

 <div align="center">
 <h1>BigBrain - BrainFuck Interpreter</h1>
 <p>
-This is a Sample BrainFuck Interpreter made 100% in Python.
+This is a Simple BrainFuck Interpreter made 100% in Python.
 </p>

 ## What's New?